S-Abdelnabi/Fact-Saboteurs/attacks/supporting_generation/readme.md

 - Generate 2 evidence sentences (*--n_sent*) for each claim.
 - Verify if the evidence supports the claim using the stance verification checkpoint (*--verifier_chkpt*)
 - Try 250 samples (*--trials*) to find supporting sentences.
 This might take a lot of time, you could decrease that number to save time.
+- Set *--trials* to 1 and do not enable the *--verify* flag if you only need one sample.

 - Convert *refutes* to *supports*:
 ```